 Imagine you’re fresh out of school.
 You’ve landed your first job and moved into an apartment of your own.
-After carefully crafting a budget that accounts for every dollar of your salary, you can pay your bills and even put away a little bit into savings each week.
+After carefully crafting a budget (we recommend using Tiller) that accounts for every dollar of your salary, you can pay your bills and even put away a little bit into savings each week.
 All in all, you think you’re doing pretty well.

 Then, without warning, you get laid off.
-All that income you’ve budgeted is gone.
+All the income you’ve budgeted is gone.
 You can’t even collect unemployment because you haven’t been working long enough.

 Though your income is gone, your expenses aren’t.
 You still have rent to pay, food to buy, electricity bills, phone payments — all coming due while you frantically search for work.
 Within a few months, those bills have eaten up your savings.
 For the first time in your life, you have to worry about how you’re going to manage to keep a roof over your head.

-As this story shows, even when you do everything right, it isn’t always possible to avoid a financial crisis.
+Even when you do everything right, it isn’t always possible to avoid a financial crisis.
 But there are ways to keep it from crushing you.
-There are plenty of programs out there – some run by the government, some by charities – that can help keep the bills paid until you get back on your feet.
+There are plenty of programs out there — some run by the government, some by charities — that can help you keep the bills paid until you get back on your feet.

 There are lots of programs to help low-income people with specific needs, such as food, housing, or utilities.
 However, finding and applying for all these different programs can be a hassle.

 You can save time and energy by checking out a few general resources that can connect you with a wide variety of aid programs in your area.
-These websites and phone lines can help you find assistance programs and charities that meet your specific needs – all in one step.
+These websites and phone lines can help you find assistance programs and charities that meet your specific needs.

 Finding Government Benefits

 If you’re facing a financial crisis, the first place you should look is Benefits.gov.
-This site can connect you to a broad range of government programs in your state.
-You can search the site to find different programs by state, by agency, or by category such as healthcare or disaster relief.
+This site can connect you to a broad range of government assistance programs in your state.
+You can search the site to find different programs by state, by agency, or by categories such as health care or disaster relief.

 You can also use the “Benefits Finder” tool to find programs you qualify for.
 This tool asks you a series of questions about your personal situation.
-Then it provides a list of all the programs that could help you with different needs.
+It then provides a list of all the programs that could help you with your specific needs.

 Chances are, not all the programs the site finds will be useful for you specifically.
-However, you can click on the ones that are and add them to a list of “favorites.”
-Then, pull up this shorter list and click a link to find more information about each program.
+You can click on a link for each program to find more information about it.
 The site explains what the program does, what you need to qualify, and how to apply.

 Community Action Agencies

 Another way to find programs that can help you is to contact a Community Action Agency (CAA).
-These nonprofit organizations, established in 1964 as part of the War on Poverty, aim to help families living in poverty become self-sufficient.
-In a crisis, they can also offer short-term help with costs such as energy bills, housing, and transportation.
+These nonprofit organizations aim to help families living in poverty become self-sufficient.
+In a crisis, they can also offer short-term help with expenses such as energy bills, housing, and transportation.

-CAAs get their funding from Federal Government grants, but most of the money gets passed down to local groups in cities and towns across the country.
-There are roughly 1,000 CAAs, covering all 50 U.S. states and 96% of the nation’s counties, as well as Puerto Rico.
-The Community Action network helps more than 16 million people and 3 million families each year.
+CAAs get their funding from federal government grants, but most of the money gets passed down to local groups in cities and towns across the country.
+There are over 1,000 CAAs, covering all 50 U.S. states and 99% of the nation’s counties, as well as Puerto Rico and the District of Columbia.
+The Community Action network provides financial help to roughly 15 million individuals and 6 million families each year.

 To find a CAA in your area, use the search feature run by the Community Action Partnership.